-To narrow the focus of this district, it is recommended that the HI zoning district be re-evaluated to shift industrial type uses from the zoning category into more appropriate industrial districts.
+In order to narrow the focus of this district, it is recommended that the HI zoning district be re-evaluated to shift industrial type uses from the zoning category into more appropriate industrial districts.
 These policy areas should be devoted to the needs and demands of the travelling public.
 Zoning districts could include BL, BG, and HI.